golemfactory/yagna-docs/yajsapi/high-level/web.md

 </html>
 ```

-In this layout we have three elements:
+In this layout, there are three elements:

- - run button which execute script on golem
+- A "Run" button, which executes the script on Golem
- - results container which shows the results
+- A "Results" container, which displays the results
- - logs container which shows api logs
+- A "Logs" container, which displays the API logs

-## Use Yajsapi bundle library
+## Using the Yajsapi bundle library

-Yajsapi is available via CDN.
-You should add the following script to the head section of `index.html`

 ```html
     <script crossorigin src="https://unpkg.com/yajsapi/yajspai.min.js"></script>